abrahamjuliot/creepjs/README.md

 	* 2 reporters `-16%`
 	* 3 reporters `-4%`
 	* 4+ reporters is considered a perfect score
+- Unique metrics get 2 weeks to improve their score before auto-deletion

 ### Bot Detection
 Bots leak unusual behavior and can be denied service.